Ludwig Drums: History

 Despite initial success, Ludwig's global breakthrough would occur February 9, 1964, when The Beatles made their historic American TV debut on The Ed Sullivan Show.
 The Ludwig logo, displayed on the front of Ringo Starr's bass drum, could be seen by the television audience of about seventy-three million people.
 As it happens, Starr chose that brand upon joining the band simply because he liked the oyster pearl black color of the drum kit he chose.

-The publicity resulted in Ludwig's sales doubling quickly to $13 million, which prompted production to increase to a 24/7 production as the company became the foremost drum manufacturer in North America for twenty years.
+The publicity resulted in Ludwig's sales doubling quickly to $13 million, which prompted production to increase to around-the-clock production as the company became the foremost drum manufacturer in North America for twenty years.

 Ludwig acquired the Musser Mallet Company, a manufacturer of xylophones, marimbas and vibraphones, in 1965.
 Ludwig was a strong presence in the marching drum market.
 During the 1970s, Ludwig's "Challenger" line of snare drums offered sophisticated tuning and strong build quality.
 Ludwig drums were used by many leading drum and bugle corps.

 On 4 November 1981, William F Ludwig II sold the business to the Selmer Company (now Conn-Selmer).
 Selmer closed the Damen Avenue factory in the ensuing years and moved the drum production business to Monroe, North Carolina, in 1984.
 In 2002, Ludwig merged with Conn-Selmer, becoming a brand of Conn-Selmer, Inc.

-The Musser manufacturing facility remained in LaGrange, Illinois, until 2013, and was then moved to Elkhart, Indiana.
+The Musser manufacturing facility remained in La Grange, Illinois, until 2013, and was then moved to Elkhart, Indiana.